 This is a large, transparent, purple fluorite cleavage octahedron from the Hill-Ledford mine, in Cave-In-Rock, Hardin County, Illinois.
 Under UV, this specimen shows a deep, saturated blue fluorescent response.
 The octahedron measures 54 mm on an edge.

-The Hill-Leadford Mine was one of the many notable fluorspar mines in the Illinois/Kentucky fluorspar district, and was operated by the Ozark-Mahoning Company from the late 1950’s into the 1970’s.
+The Hill-Ledford Mine was one of the many notable fluorspar mines in the Illinois/Kentucky fluorspar district, and was operated by the Ozark-Mahoning Company from the late 1950’s into the 1970’s.

-As shown in the photograph above, this cleavage octahedron from the Hill-Leadford mine in Southern Illinois, fluoresces blue under short wave UV (254 nm).
+As shown in the photograph above, this cleavage octahedron from the Hill-Ledford mine in Southern Illinois, fluoresces blue under short wave UV (254 nm).